kubernetes-sigs/kueue/keps/349-all-or-nothing/README.md

 // Configuration is the Schema for the kueueconfigurations API type Configuration struct {
   ...
-	// WaitForPodsReady is configuration for waitForPodsReady
+	// WaitForPodsReady is configuration to provide a time-based all-or-nothing
+	// scheduling semantics for Jobs, by ensuring all pods are ready (running
+	// and passing the readiness probe) within the specified time.
+If the timeout
+	// is exceeded, then the workload is evicted.
 	WaitForPodsReady *WaitForPodsReady `json:"waitForPodsReady,omitempty"`
 }